bygirish/ReactStandards/Component.md

 # Components

-Components are the smallest building blocks of React apps.Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+Components are the smallest building blocks of React apps.
+Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 An component is a plain object describing what we want to appear in terms of the DOM nodes.
 Components are independent and reusable bits of code.

 A component is combination of
 - Template using HTML